TomatenKuchenDEV/docs/docs/ai/text2img.md

 ---
 title: Text-to-image
-description: Generate more or less good looking images using the text-to-image command.
+description: Generate more or less good-looking images using the text-to-image command.
 ---

 :::tip